El Salvador travel advice

 Salvadoran law does not prohibit sexual acts between individuals of the same sex.

-However, 2SLGBTQI+ travellers could face discrimination based on their sexual orientation, gender identity, gender expression or sex characteristics.
+However, 2SLGBTQI+ persons could face discrimination based on their sexual orientation, gender identity, gender expression or sex characteristics.

 Travel and your sexual orientation, gender identity, gender expression and sex characteristics